earlywarningtoolbox/spatial_warnings/cran-comments.md

 This is an update to the package spatialwarnings.
 It introduces small bug fixes, improvement in documentation and some additional functionality.
 Some functions have been renamed as part of a peer-review process prior to publication of an article describing the package.

+Note that this is a reupload that reduces the required testing time.

 ## Changes in this release